Gog and Magog: Islamic texts

-Two chapters of the Qur'an, Al-Kahf (Chapter 18) and Al-Anbiya (Chapter 21), discuss Gog and Magog.
-In the Qur'an, Ya'juj and Ma'juj (Gog and Magog) are suppressed by Dhu al-Qarnayn (ذو القرنين).
-Dhul-Qarnayn, having journeyed to the ends of the world, meets "a people who scarcely understood a word" who seek his help in building a barrier that will separate them from the people of Ya'juj and Ma'juj who "do great mischief on earth."
+Two chapters of the Qur'an, al-Kahf (Chapter 18) and al-Anbiya (Chapter 21), discuss Gog and Magog.
+In the Qur'an, Ya'juj and Ma'juj (Gog and Magog) are suppressed by Dhu'l-Qarnayn (ذو القرنين).
+Dhu'l-Qarnayn, having journeyed to the ends of the world, meets "a people who scarcely understood a word" who seek his help in building a barrier that will separate them from the people of Ya'juj and Ma'juj who "do great mischief on earth."
 He agrees to build it for them, but warns that when the time comes (Last Age), God will remove the barrier.